Written by: Greg Ellifritz

 Open your windows a little bit.
 Your windows shouldn’t be fully opened, because that makes it easy for an attacker to throw a firebomb into your car.
 They should be open a couple of inches so that you can better hear footsteps or a blacked-out vehicle approaching.

-Seat belts should obviously be OFF.
+Seat belts should be OFF.
 Whenever you park your car in a public location, you should remove your seat belt.
 You want to be able to move without restriction in an ambush attack.
 Once you are parked, your primary danger isn’t a vehicular collision.
 It is an attack by someone on foot.
 Make sure you are prepared for the most likely threat you are going to face.

 Turn your radar on.
-Whenever I’m parked, I turn the rear antenna of my cruiser speed measuring radar on.
+Whenever I parked, I turned the rear antenna of my cruiser speed measuring radar on.
 The radar gives me an audible warning if someone in a car or on a bicycle is approaching from behind where I can’t see them.
 If you don’t have a rear-facing radar, turn on your forward radar.
 Any extra warning you have of an attacker approaching is a good thing.

 These tips won’t prevent every ambush attack, but will likely keep you safe from many folks who might want to hurt you.
 I hope you new FTOs reading this article take the time to share this information with your rookies.